jlangch/venice/doc/readme/datatypes-custom.md

                    imaginary :long])
  ```

-Venice implicitly creates a builder function suffixed with a '.'
+Venice implicitly creates a builder function suffixed with a dot
+character.

 ```clojure
 (complex.
 200 300)